continuedev/continue/docs/docs/how-to-use-continue.md

 ### Using context from many other files

 Similar to how you would make changes manually, focus on one file at a time.
-If there is key information in another file, try copy and pasting that section into the text input along with your `/edit` or `/explain` instructions.
+If there is key information in another file, try copy and pasting that section into the text input along with your instructions.

 ### Tasks with many steps